Homemade Self-Rising Cornbread is crusty outside, moist and tender inside. The bottom and side crusts are thoroughly baked.

 WHAT IS SELF-RISING FLOUR?

-Store-bought self-rising flour contains enriched bleached flour, leavening (baking soda), salt, and a few more ingredients.
-It’s another key ingredient in this recipe.
+Store-bought self-rising flour, a key ingredient in this recipe, contains enriched bleached flour, leavening (baking soda), salt, and a few more ingredients.

 CORNBREAD BAKING TIPS